Our Services

 Helpful Resources

-A sudden reaction to meat may be alpha gal syndrome, a tick-related allergy to a sugar in mammal products that often appears 3 to 6 hours after eating beef, pork, or lamb and can range from hives and stomach pain to life-threatening anaphylaxis.
+Alpha-gal syndrome is a tick-borne allergy to a sugar (galactose-alpha-1,3-galactose) found in mammal products.
+Symptoms typically appear 3 to 6 hours after eating beef, pork, or lamb and may include hives, stomach pain, or life-threatening anaphylaxis.

 Here's what you need to know about why your body may suddenly reject meat, what alpha gal syndrome is, and what medical steps to take next.